yracine/device-type.myFlair/README.md

 b) Click on the Flair Devices that you just created

 c) Click on Preferences (edit)

-N.B.
-You can also edit the preferences under Things/Your Flair Device/Edit Device using the ST classic mobile app.

 You only need to edit the following parameters